npnkhoi/npnkhoi.github.io/about.markdown

 Regarding my personalities, my friends tell me that I am philosophical and optimistic.
 I usually ask people about their purposes in life.
 I believe most people are born with a purely kind heart, grow into badness at varying degrees, and can be good if they will.

 I love team sports.
-I mostly play ultiamate frisbee and badminton, while enjoying watching soccer.
+I mostly play ultimate frisbee and badminton, while enjoying watching soccer.

 If you have anything in common with me, say hi!
 I do like making new friends.